Which is why manufacturers need to be as clear about their electric cars’ energy efficiency.

 I drove the E-Tron from London to Ashford and the first thing I noticed that the E-Tron felt very familiar to other Audi’s.
 The infotainment has not been compromised so for any Audi lover they have kept it familiar to other Audi cars.
 Compared to Tesla’s one it is also lesser of a learning curve.

-The drive felt composed and more comfortable then the Tesla Model X, where is the performance take off is not as Ludicrous as Tesla’s.
+The drive felt composed and more comfortable than the Tesla Model X, where is the performance takeoff is not as Ludicrous as Teslas.
 It is still a respectable 5.7 seconds from 0-62 mph.
 The top speed is electronically limited to 124 mph to conserve battery power.
 The interior felt premium quality like all other Audi’s.

 The gear stick was a nice change and the handle was super comfortable, practical and stylish.